 - Jelly beans

 - Bertie Botts Every Flavor Beans for the Harry Potter fans

 - Bubble gum (OBVIOUSLY ONLY IF YOUR KID KNOWS HOW TO SPIT IT OUT.
 I’m haunted by my memories.)

 - Annie’s cheddar bunnies, graham cracker bunnies, or fruit snacks might be a good option to be able to remain festive with the bunny theme while taking blood sugar or other dietary issues into account.

 Easter Baskets for the Whole Family

-Don’t leave the adults out.
+Don’t leave the grown-ups out.

 If you’re the one who normally does the gift shopping for the family, take the opportunity to celebrate, too.
 Like a fresh pair of slippers at Christmas, I’m thinking these water-proof Birkenstocks might need to replace my garden/pool/beach sandals from last year.
 For Easter, you know.
 One year my husband received a six-pack of The Duck-Rabbit beer in place of a basket.
 I guess the Easter bunny just knows him well.

 It’s also an opportunity for a whole-family gift, especially something to enjoy together outside.
 Think: a bird feeder, a fire pit, a corn hole or bocce set, small soccer goals, huge outdoor Jenga blocks.